jinnabaalu/GitCheatSheet/use-cases/delete-commits.md

 `<remote>` can be any remote, `origin` is the default.

-Be careful when removing the previous commits, there is no going back once you did these changes.
+> NOTE : Be careful when removing the previous commits, there is no going back once you did these changes.